BeatrizJardimm/Testes_FakeStoreAPI/README.md

 | [variables](./support/variables/) | Contains a file to set the variables used along the project. |
 | [tests](./tests/) | Here is where we find all test cases in the project.
 Each endpoint has it's own file. |

-Besides the files listed above, we can find the license and the document you're reading right now in the global scope of the project.
+Besides the files listed above, you can find the license and the document you're reading right now in the global scope of the project.

 ## <img src="./media/dwightQ.jpg" alt="Dwight - The Office" width="60" height="60" align="right"> How to create a copy of this project

-Top obtain a copy of this project in your own machine, follow the steps bellow:
+To obtain a copy of this project in your own machine, follow the steps bellow:

 1. *Fork* this project in you GitHub profile.
 2. Download a IDE that's compatible with Python* [here]() are some options.
-3. Download a [Git](https://git-scm.com/downloads) version that's compatible with your operation system.
+3. Download a [Git](https://git-scm.com/downloads) version that's compatible with your operational system.
 4. After you set up Git in your local machine, run the following code:

 <code>